NOAA-EMC/hpc-stack/docs/source/hpc-parameters.rst

    This will set the C, Fortran, and C++ compilers and MPI's.

 .. note::
-   To verify that your chosen mpi build (e.g., mpiicc) is based on the corresponding serial compiler (e.g., icc), use the ``-show`` option to query the MPI's.
+   To verify that your chosen MPI build (e.g., mpiicc) is based on the corresponding serial compiler (e.g., icc), use the ``-show`` option to query the MPI's.
 For example,

    .. code-block:: console